brakmic/Weaviate_with_OpenAI/README.md

 * Install [python 3](https://www.python.org/downloads/) for your OS
 * Install [pipenv](https://pipenv.pypa.io/en/latest/) with `pip install --user pipenv`
-* Initialize pipenv in your repo clone with `pipenv --python3`
+* Initialize pipenv in cloned repo with `pipenv --python3`
-* Start your python env with `pipenv shell`
+* Start python env with `pipenv shell`
 * Install python packages `weaviate-client`, `requests`, and `json` with `pip3 install PKG_NAME`
 * Generate an [OpenAI API Key](https://platform.openai.com/account/api-keys)
-* Add this key to your local shell.
+* Add this key to local shell.
 By default the variable must be called `OPENAI_APIKEY`
-* Optionally, you can reconfigure `docker-compose.yml` to use additional plugins from [Weaviate](https://weaviate.io/developers/weaviate/installation/docker-compose)
+* Optionally, reconfigure `docker-compose.yml` to use additional plugins from [Weaviate](https://weaviate.io/developers/weaviate/installation/docker-compose)
 * Start container with `podman-compose up -**d**` or `docker-compose up -d`

-This is how the running container should look like:
+This is how the running container should look like.

 ![podman1](images/podman1.png)